SuperSaaS/supersaas-ruby-api-client/README.md

 # SuperSaaS Ruby API Client

-Online bookings/appointments/calendars in Ruby using the SuperSaaS scheduling platform - https://supersaas.com
+Manage appointments, users, and other object on the [SuperSaaS appointment scheduling](https://www.supersaas.com/) platform in Ruby.

-The SuperSaaS API provides services that can be used to add online booking and scheduling functionality to an existing website or CRM software.
+The SuperSaaS API provides endpoints that can be used to read or update information from your SuperSaaS account.
+This can be useful to build an integration with back-end system or to extract information to generate reports.

 ## Prerequisites

 1. [Register for a (free) SuperSaaS account](https://www.supersaas.com/accounts/new), and
-2. get your account name and API key on the [Account Info](https://www.supersaas.com/accounts/edit) page.
+2. Get your account name and API key on the [Account Info](https://www.supersaas.com/accounts/edit) page.

-##### Dependencies
+### Dependencies

-Ruby 1.9 or greater.

-No external libraries.
-Only the native `json` and `net/http` standard libs are used.
+No external dependencies.
+Only the `json` and `net/http` gems from the ruby standard library are used.

 ## Installation

-1: Gemfile
+Install with:

+    $ gem install supersaas-api-client

+Alternatively, you can use `bundler` to install it by adding this line to you Gemfile.
-The SuperSaaS Ruby API Client is available from RubyGems and can be included in your project GemFile.
-Note, the supersaas-api-client may update major versions with breaking changes, so it's recommended to use a major version when expressing the gem dependency. e.g.
+The supersaas-api-client may update major versions with breaking changes, so it's recommended to use a major version when expressing the gem dependency. e.g.

     gem 'supersaas-api-client', '~> 2'

-2: System Gem

-You can install the SuperSaaS Ruby API Client globally by using the gem command.
-Open a terminal and enter the following command:

-    $ gem install supersaas-api-client

 ## Configuration